Coronavirus explained: What you need to know - KTVZ

 Coronavirus treatment

-There is no specific treatment.
-Most of the time, symptoms will go away on their own.
+There is no specific treatment, but research is underway.
+Most of the time, symptoms will go away on their own and experts advise seeking care early.
+If symptoms feel worse than a standard cold, see your doctor.

 Doctors can relieve symptoms by prescribing a pain or fever medication.
 The CDC says a room humidifier or a hot shower can help with a sore throat or cough.